 Attribution app is designed to be a multi-touch tool, this means Attribution app will consider all your marketing channels when calculating return on ad spend.

-How is it calculated?
+How is ROAS calculated?

 After you have properly installed the Attribution app snippet on your webpages

 a cookie will be automatically be installed in the HTML of your visitor’s browser.

 The cookie will allow Attribution app to see the specific visitor’s journey which includes their page views, ad interactions, and conversions.

 Attribution app will use these interactions in conjunction with your desired settings to calculate return on ad spend for visits in a specific date range.

 Imagine that the black line below represents the visitor’s journey from January 1st to January 31st 2019.